The IA Files 002 – Concepts, Crows, Camels, and the Cognitive Divide

 Our ability to organize and classify information, to conceptualize and abstract – they’re what differentiate us from all other animals on the planet.
 It’s no wonder that information architecture is so fascinating; it goes to the very heart of our humanity.
 It’s not only interesting to think about – it is itself what makes thinking possible!

-And since one of the chief aims of a professional IA is to communicate and influence behavior, it’s surprisingly useful for one to consider the very foundation of that: concepts – what they are, how we form them, name them, classify and organize them, and ultimately how we use them in language, thought, web campaigns, as content categories, and in site architecture and navigation.
+And since one of the chief aims of a professional IA is to communicate and to influence behavior, it’s surprisingly useful for one to consider the very foundation of that: concepts – what they are, how we form them, name them, classify and organize them, and ultimately how we use them in language, thought, web campaigns, as content categories, and in site architecture and navigation.

 and the Cognitive Divide